kimruddock/pawelgrzybek.github.io/_drafts/2016-06-13-intersection-observer-api-explained.md

 By default, callback function will be fired whenever an element appears and leaves the viewport.
 Function returns an array of [`IntersectionObserverEntry`](https://wicg.github.io/IntersectionObserver/#intersection-observer-entry) objects and each of them contains properties about each element that has been shown on the viewport (`boundingClientRect`, `intersectionRatio`, `intersectionRect`, `rootBounds`, `target` and `time`).

 Second parameter (`options`) let you to specify some settings by passing [`IntersectionObserverInit`](https://wicg.github.io/IntersectionObserver/#intersection-observer-init) object.
-It allows you to change the observer behavior by changing the context (`root`) that defaults to `null` which is document’s viewport, margin from the context boundaries (`rootMargin`) with default value `0px` and thresholds array of observed element (`threshold`).
+You can change the context (`root`) that defaults to `null` which is document’s viewport, margin from the context boundaries (`rootMargin`) with default value `0px` and thresholds array of observed element (`threshold`).

 If you need to observe more than one element, simply call `observe` method multiple times.

-## Demo demo demo
+## Demo time

 Have you ever heard this quote by Stephen R. Covey from "The 7 Habits of Highly Effective People"?

 > To learn and not to do is really not to learn.
 To know and not to do is really not to know.

 Demo time!
 I created a list of paragraphs.
 Initially all of them are scaled down and see through.
-When paragraph passes a viewport edge by half of it's height (`threshold: [.5]`) then is animates to regular size and full opacity.
-Maybe it's not super creative, but it does the job and allows you to copy/paste my code and make some super funky effect :-)
+When paragraph passes a viewport edge by half of it's height (`threshold: [0.5]`) then is animates to regular size and full opacity.
+Maybe it's not super creative, but it does the job and allows you to copy/paste my code and make some super funky stuff :-)

 ```js
 // callback function that will be fired